Tracking the world’s second-largest shark species has revealed that it moves to different depths depending on the time of year.

 The collected data reveal a seasonal change in diving behavior, it also showed that basking sharks move to different depths depending on the time of day.

-“We found that sharks spent most of the summer near the surface of the water, occupying the top few meters during the day, moving down to depths of 10-25 m at night.
-But in winter, they did the opposite, spending the majority of time between 50 and 250 m, but more often shallower during the night,” said Dr Doherty.
+“We found that sharks spent most of the summer near the surface of the water, occupying the top few meters during the day, moving down to depths of 10-25 m (33-82 feet) at night.
+But in winter, they did the opposite, spending the majority of time between 50 and 250 m (164 and 820 feet), but more often shallower during the night,” said Dr. Doherty.

 Scientists believe that it enables them to track their main food source, plankton.
 Like basking sharks, plankton can remain close to the ocean’s surface during the summer and move to deeper depths over winter.